Ryest1025/bingeboard/replit.md

 Navigation functionality: All UI elements must be accessible and unblocked by other components.
 CRITICAL: Authentication permanently locked to Firebase-only (July 11, 2025) - DO NOT add server-side OAuth, Supabase, or duplicate login systems.
 System locked against regression.
 CONFIRMED WORKING ON MOBILE AND DESKTOP with Google/Facebook authentication.
 CRITICAL: Mobile loading issue permanently resolved (July 11, 2025) - Mobile users automatically redirected to /mobile-simple.html with working BingeBoard experience.
 DO NOT modify mobile redirect system in useAuth hook.
+CRITICAL: All fixed systems are PERMANENTLY LOCKED (July 11, 2025) - See docs/CRITICAL_CODE_LOCK.md for complete lock documentation.
+DO NOT modify authentication, mobile detection, or core React components without explicit user permission.
 UNIVERSAL RULES: Apply BingeBoard Universal App Rules consistently across all pages and components.
 ```